finos/FDC3/docs/api/ref/GetAgent.md

  * MUST match the origin of the application (scheme, hostname, and port) or
  * it will be ignored.
 If not specified, the app's current URL will be used.
  *
- * @property {number} timeout Number of millisecs to allow for an fdc3
+ * @property {number} timeout Number of milliseconds to allow for an fdc3
  * implementation to be found before calling the failover function or
  * rejecting (default 1000).
 Note that the timeout is cancelled as soon as a
  * Desktop Agent is detected.
 There may be additional set-up steps to perform